top of page

 I believe that it is important for all of us to take the steps we can take to reduce our climate impact.
 In our situation, it is easier for us to reduce our use of fuel-based electric power to zero than it is to adopt a purely vegan diet for the sake of the climate.
 But that doesn't get us off the hook, as omnivores, to reduce the climate impact of our diet.

-Our climate step in this area has been to move toward reducing the amount of meat that we eat, and sourcing it from local farmers who use holistic land management tools that sequester carbon in the soil and respect the animals, including rotational grazing, grass finishing, and limiting the number of cattle to those that can live a healthy life on the land, as opposed to the shocking conditions feedlot-finished cattle are subjected to.
+Our first climate step in this area was to move toward reducing the amount of meat that we eat, and source it from local farmers who use holistic land management tools that sequester carbon in the soil and respect the animals, including rotational grazing, grass finishing, and limiting the number of cattle to those that can live a healthy life on the land, as opposed to the shocking conditions feedlot-finished cattle are subjected to.